AhmadAlaa1/ecommerce_laravel/README.md

 ## Pages

-- `index.html` - Home page with a list of products.
+- `Home` - Home page with a list of products.
-- `product.html` - Individual product detail page.
+- `Shop` - Individual product detail page.
-- `cart.html` - Shopping cart page to manage selected products.
+- `cart` - Shopping cart page to manage selected products.
-- `checkout.html` - Checkout page to finalize purchases.
+- `checkout` - Checkout page to finalize purchases.
-- `thankyou.html` - Thank you page displayed after successful order placement.
+- `Contact` - Contact Page To Send Message To the admins.

 ## Technologies Used